Firebase vs Supabase

 Cons

-- Smaller ecosystem and fewer AI/ML integrations compared to Firebase
+- Smaller ecosystem with fewer third-party integrations

-Supabase wins
+Firebase wins

 Firebase